 Cinderella’s Royal Carrousel was a family favorite from our very first trip.
 It was a perfect place to snap a picture of the kids on their horse.
 “Look, Mom!
 No hands!”
 I have some terrific photos of the kids on their carousel horses.

 1 – A Special Goodbye to Mickey and Minnie

-Meeting characters is usually at the top of a family’s to-do’s list when they visit Disney World.
+Meeting characters is usually at the top of a family’s to-do list when they visit Disney World.
 For our family, we always made sure we visited Mickey and Minnie for a family photo.
 Confession.
 We have used these pictures for Christmas cards because it’s totally normal, right?
-After a few trips, Chad had the great idea to make visiting Mickey and Minnie the very last thing we did, on the final night of our visit.
-This way our family could say good-bye, and it helped end the vacation on a happy note.
+After a few trips, Chad had a great idea to make visiting Mickey and Minnie the very last thing we did on the final night of our visit.
+This way, our family could say good-bye, and it helped end the vacation on a happy note.
 This tradition would work, of course, with any character you choose, but we loved saying goodbye to the big cheese himself!